 He said, "It is thrilling to spend the Tibetan New Year here.
 I used to work in Nepal, whose culture shares lot similarities with Tibet.
 I feel especially honored to come to the Tibetan families for celebration and enjoy the traditional flavors."Gori said happily.

-Like many foreign tourists who feel indulged in the beauty of Tibet, Gongzi did not leave for the winter holiday, "It is hard to say goodbye to Tibet, and I look forward to be here for Losar".
-Gongzi decided to stay in Tibet University for learn Tibetan language after a short trip when she was attracted by Tibet’s glamour.
+Like many foreign tourists who feel indulged in the beauty of Tibet, Gongzi did not leave for the winter holiday, "It is hard to say goodbye to Tibet, and I look forward to being here for Losar".
+Gongzi decided to stay in Tibet University to learn the Tibetan language after a short trip when she was attracted by Tibet’s glamour.